-Indicators/Examples Not present, not happening, not addressed in my classroom Aware of this, but not a focus Working on this, but still spotty, not fully developed Strength c my teachin and my classroon Awareness sessions/orientations are provided on the State Seal of Biliteracy, A-G, and graduation requirements.
-English learners are provided work-based learning opportunities. - 2.9 Supports for Teachers: e.g., ELD teachers have collaborative planning time with core content teachers in order to plan coordinated Integrated and Designated ELD support.
-All teachers are supported to understand and use the ELD standards in planning instructional scaffolds for Integrated ELD.
-Teachers are supported to use student output (speaking and writing) as formative assessment to strategically target students' language needs.
-OTHER INDICATORS:
+Indicators/Examples Not present, not happening, not addressed in my classroom Aware of this, but not a focus Working on this, but still spotty, not fully developed Strength of my teaching and my classroom 2.6 Grouping and Supports: e.g., Teacher modeling, then gradual release (I do, we do, you do); Strategic use of flexible grouping; Students taught, supported to use, and actively engaged in using key study strategies (e.g., note- taking, AVID strategies, etc.) that are used across all classrooms; Designated ELD is responsive to student levels and needs, and is coordinated with the content- demands of core curriculum; Library materials (print and online) are available in primary languages as resources for content studied in core courses; Tutoring and drop-in homework help is regularly available-including home language support for English learners.
+2.7 Supports for Teachers: e.g., ELD teachers have collaborative planning time with core content - teachers in order to plan coordinated Integrated and Designated ELD support; All teachers are supported to understand and use the ELD standards in planning instructional scaffolds for Integrated ELD. - OTHER INDICATORS: